KirillTroshkin/MyProjs/tasks/search2/readme.md

 The algorithm is not case-sensitive.
 A word is considered to be the maximum continuous sequence of characters that satisfies the criterionstd::isalpha().
 Lines in the text that do not contain words are ignored.

-#Realisation
+# Realisation
-In this projects class `SearchEngine` was realised.
+In this projects class `SearchEngine` is realised.

 Class has such methods:
 - `BuildIndex` - processes the text and build an index on it